nuthanc/react/hooks-simple/README.md

 * npm start
 * It works now
 * But class based components have this nasty duplicate logic and additional check

+### Refactoring a Class to a Function
+* Import useState and useEffect
+* Save and npm start to see if it renders without any Error messages